Dona Torr: Influence

+John Saville edited the 1954 anthology, Democracy and the Labour Movement: Essays in Honour of Dona Torr.
+In a foreword written by Saville, Christopher Hill, George Thomson, and Maurice Dobb, they emphasized her impact on the Communist Party Historians Group: "So fertile has she been of ideas that a whole school of Marxist historians has grown up around her, fostered by her unfailing interest and aid....
 She made us feel history on our pulses.
 History was not words on a page, not the goings-on of kings and prime ministers, not mere events.
-History was the sweat, blood, tears and triumphs of the common people, our people.
+History was the sweat, blood, tears and triumphs of the common people, our people."